 Bonus points are tracked by MDIFW using your name and date of birth.
 To receive bonus points, be sure to enter your correct name and date of birth on your application.
-You also need to indicate that you applied for the lottery last year.
 The online application will search our database for your record, and will display the number of bonus points you have.

 You will forfeit your points if you:

 - Fail to apply or purchase bonus points in any two (2) consecutive years

 - Missed one (1) year prior to 2011

 - Obtain a permit through the moose drawing

 - Are selected for a permit but decline it, and/or fail to meet the criteria for legally possessing it

 - Are found to have not legally applied in the current year